 Phil Simmons is self-employed as Simmons Electrical Services.
 Services provided include consulting on the National Electrical Code and other Codes, writing, editing, illustrating, and producing technical publications and inspection of complex electrical installations.
 He develops training programs related to electrical codes and safety and has been a presenter on these subjects at numerous seminars and conferences for Universities, the NFPA, IAEI, Department of Defense, and private clients.
-Phil also provides plan review of electrical construction documents.
+Phil also has provided plan review of electrical construction documents.
 He has consulted on several lawsuits concerning electrical shocks, burn injuries, and electrocutions.

-Mr. Simmons is the co-author and illustrator of Electrical Wiring-Residential (17th edition) and Electrical Wiring-Commercial (14th edition) and author and illustrator of Electrical Grounding and Bonding (3rd edition), all published by Cengage Learning.
-While at IAEI, Phil was author and illustrator of several books, including the Soares Book on Grounding of Electrical Systems (five editions), Analysis of the NEC (three editions), and Electrical Systems in One- and Two-Family Dwellings (three editions).
+Mr. Simmons is the co-author and illustrator of Electrical Wiring-Residential (17th through this edition) and Electrical Wiring-Commercial (14th through this edition) and author and illustrator of Electrical Grounding and Bonding, all published by Cengage Learning.
+While at the International Association of Electrical Inspectors (IAEI), Phil was author and illustrator of several books, including the Soares Book on Grounding of Electrical Systems (five editions), Analysis of the NEC (three editions), and Electrical Systems in One- and Two-Family Dwellings (three editions).
 Phil wrote and illustrated the National Electrical Installation Standard (NEIS) on Standard on Types AC and MC Cables for the National Electrical Contractors Association.